Physical Therapy Guide to Hip Osteoarthritis

-Hip osteoarthritis is the wearing down of the cartilage (lining over the bones) of the hip joint.
-It can develop at any age, although it is more commonly diagnosed in older adults.
-Hip OA can make everyday activities, such as walking or climbing stairs, difficult.
+Hip osteoarthritis, or hip OA, is a health condition involving changes to the cartilage, ligaments, bone, and muscles surrounding the hip joint.
+It can develop at any age, although it is more common in older adults.
+Hip OA can make everyday activities, such as walking or climbing stairs, hard to do.

 How Does It Feel?

 Hip OA may cause symptoms such as:

 - Pain in the hip joint or groin, which is most common.
 You also may feel pain in your thigh, knee, or buttocks.